Galoludwig/sierra-santa-catarina-wildfires/README.md

 ## Monthly_Wildfire_Climate_Dataset_2001_2025.csv

-Monthly dataset covering the period **January 2001–December 2025** used in all statistical analyses.
+Monthly dataset covering the period **2001–2025** used in all statistical analyses.

 The dataset contains wildfire occurrence, vegetation indices, climatic variables, and fire-weather indicators used in the GLMM analyses, including: